Turn on suggestions

 Living paycheck to paycheck is stressful.

 The concept brings to mind a tightrope walker wobbling on the high wire.
 Unfortunately, it’s a reality for many Americans.
-A USAA study last year revealed a third of our members are walking that tightrope.
+An American Payroll Association study revealed that more than two-thirds of Americans are walking that tightrope.
 If this is you, we can help.

 Whether you’re making $30,000 or $300,000, it’s easy to fall into the trap of living paycheck to paycheck.
 And the scary thing is you may not even realize it.